Ping-pong for basis-conjugating HNN-extension of free group

-\end{Remark} It is easy to show that first \(n-1\) elements \(w_i\) generate a free group of rank \(n-1\), and that for every \(i\) the subgroup \(\langle w_i, x_n \rangle\) is free of rank \(2\).
+\end{Remark} It is easy to show that the elements~\(w_1, \ldots, w_{n-1}\) generate a free group of rank~\(n-1\), and that for every~\(i\) the subgroup~\(\langle w_i, x_n \rangle\) is free of rank~\(2\).
 We use our method to show that the full subgroup is also free.
-Also, we show that despite the fact that the lower central series Lie ring of \(P^{(2)}_{n+1}\) is very simple, our criterion implies the freeness of some subgroups that cannot be deduced using the Lie-theoretic approach.
+We also show that, despite the fact that the lower central series Lie ring of~\(P_{n+1}^{(2)}\) behaves in a controlled way, our criterion implies the freeness of some subgroups that cannot be deduced using the Lie-theoretic approach.